-Two Cryovials are shipped on dry ice and contain cells in 1 mL of AssayCompleteTM Freezing Reagent (refer to the cell line-specific datasheet for the number of cells provided in the vial).
+Two cryovials are shipped on dry ice and contain cells in 1 mL of AssayCompleteTM Freezing Reagent (refer to the cell line-specific datasheet for the number of cells provided in the vial).
 Upon receipt, the vials should be transferred to the vapor phase of liquid nitrogen for storage beyond 24 hours.
-The following procedures are for safe storage and removal of cryovials from liquid nitrogen storage.
+The following procedures are for the safe storage and removal of cryovials from liquid nitrogen storage.

 - 1. Cells must arrive in a frozen state on dry ice. - 2.
 Frozen cells must be transferred to either liquid nitrogen storage or a -80°C freezer immediately upon arrival.
-If cells will be thawed and used within 24 hours, they can be stored temporarily at -80°C. For longer storage, place vials in the vapor phase of liquid nitrogen storage.
+If cells will be thawed and used within 24 hours, they can be stored temporarily at -80°C. For longer storage, place vials in the vapor phase of liquid nitrogen storage. - 3.
+When removing cryovials from liquid nitrogen storage, use appropriate personal protective equipment and place the cryovials immediately in dry ice in a covered container.
+Wait at least one minute for any liquid nitrogen inside the vial to evaporate. - 4.
+Proceed with the thawing and propagation protocols in the following section.
+Refer to the cell line product datasheet for the appropriate AssayComplete products mentioned in the protocol below.